syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 By default, EXWM use "s-'down-mouse-1'" to move a floating-window and "s-'down-mouse-3'" to resize a floating-window.

-When Exwm-X is enabled, user can drag *title showed in button-line* to move a floating-window. and click [←][↑][↓][→] in button-line to resize a floating-window, *without press WIN key*.
+When EXWM-X is enabled, user can drag *title showed in button-line* to move a floating-window. and click [←][↑][↓][→] in button-line to resize a floating-window, *without press WIN key*.